 Ruso, North Dakota is in McLean County and had a reported population of 4 in the 2010 Census.
 A claim from an unknown source that we’ve seen around the web says Ruso is the smallest incorporated town in North Dakota.
 Several unincorporated towns are even smaller, like Hanks (pop.
 1), and Merricourt, and ghost towns with zero residents.

-Kelsey Rusch contributed these photos of Ruso, ND with the following comments:
+Kelsey Rusch visited Ruso in 2010 and contributed these photos with the following comments:

 Right off highway 41, south of Velva, you will find Ruso.
-Ruso is a town in McLean county, North Dakota.
 Though it has ten or so abandoned buildings, there appear to be three residences as well, making it inhabited, but probably for not too much longer.

 As far as the name “Ruso,” the Place Names book says the name either is a Russian word meaning “south of us,” or, as others say, it was coined from the words SOuth RUssia, which was the homeland of many of the area settlers.

 The town is in a very peaceful location.
 The sole road passes one residence right next to the highway before leading to several abandoned ones.
 The post office, now a home, sits in the middle of town, next to a collapsed building and across from an empty and overgrown field.
 From what I can gather a section of the field used to be a baseball diamond.
 If only the kids who used to play there saw it today.